-These parameters need to be selected to ensure blasting results in sufficient fragmentation of the blasted rock while achieving consent compliance and minimising vibration effects.
-Blasting at Favona since early 2005 and at Trio since late 2010, supplemented by blasting to date within Correnso, Slevin and MDDP has provided an excellent base of experience for future blast design and vibration management for Correnso, Slevin, MDDP and Martha.
+These parameters need to be selected to ensure blasting results in sufficient fragmentation of the blasted rock while achieving consent compliance and minimising detrimental vibration effects.
+Blasting at Favona since early 2005 and at Trio since late 2010, supplemented by blasting within Correnso, Slevin and MDDP has provided an excellent base of experience for future blast design and vibration management for Martha.